 The ICO has issued actions including notices to comply with data protection rules and substantial fines during 2016.

 The largest fine it issued was to Talk Talk for £400,000, which was a record fine, while one care home in Northern Ireland was fined £15,000.

 Any business which suffers a data breach may well also find itself liable in the courts for any financial loss customers face as a result of the breach.

 Companies operating in the health sector should be particularly wary of how they deal with paperwork, the ICO says, because of the level of detail which is often contained in patient reports and medical records.

 They often contain national insurance numbers, names, addresses, email addresses, phone numbers, and details of prescribed medicines

 So, for care homes, care providers, therapists, doctors, physiotherapists, chiropractors, dentists, and opticians, having a secure method of dealing with confidential waste is vital.

-Ensure your confidential waste is deal with securely by employing a company which is experienced in helping businesses comply with the law – like Inspire Waste.
+Ensure your confidential waste is dealt with securely by employing a company which is experienced in helping businesses comply with the law – like Inspire Waste.

 All the confidential waste we process is collected by BS7858-vetted staff and destroyed or recycled to the BS15713 standard – complying with the code of practice for securely destroying confidential information.